syncfusion-content/ej2-dropdown-docs/ej2-javascript/combo-box/virtual-scroll.md

 ## Grouping with Virtualization

 The Combobox enables the organization of nested elements into grouped clusters according to various categories.
-The classification for each item in the list can be assigned using the 'groupBy' field in the data table.
+The classification for each item in the list can be assigned using the 'groupBy' field in the data table. also, the DropDownList component supports grouping with virtualization.

 The following sample shows the example for Grouping with Virtualization